nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   - 8 hrs to 24hrs to cure the sylgard 186 at room temp
   - In a oven it takes 1.5 hrs at 50˚C

-  ## Height Sensor Setuping and Programming
+  ## Height Sensor Mounting and Programming

+  ## Example Scripts

+  ## Dispenser Manuals and Documentations